LeksoKashia/Library-System/README.md

 <h2>Project Overview</h2>
     <p>
         The Library Management System is a powerful software application designed to streamline library operations.
         This system enables efficient management of books, patrons.
-Key features include user and book management, search and filtering capabilities, and a user-friendly web-based interface.
+Key features include user and book management, search and filtering capabilities, book borrowing system and a user-friendly web-based interface.
     </p>

  <h2>Features</h2>